UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: Parallel Computing
 * With a cluster architecture, applications can be more easily parallelised across them. *Data parallel*, running same task in parallel; the horse and cart example, Monte Carlo experiments. *Task parallel*, running independent tasks in parallel with communication; driving a car, molecullar modelling.
-* Further examples of serial versus parallel; weather forecasting, aerodynamic design, fluid mechanics, radiation modelling, molecullar dynamics, CGI rendering for popular movies, etc. Reality is a parallel system!
+* Further examples of serial versus parallel; weather forecasting, aerodynamic design, fluid mechanics, radiation modelling, molecular dynamics, CGI rendering for popular movies, etc. Reality is a parallel system!
 -- *Slide End* --

 -- *Slide* --